Extevious/UnityEngineAssets/README.md

 - *2021.3.6f1 and up*

 ## Branches
-There are currently 4 branches to submit pull requests to:
+There are currently 5 branches to submit pull requests to:
-- **UnityEngineAssets:** *This is the primary branch for anything that falls under the UnityEngine namespace.*
+- **UnityEngineAssets.UnityEngine:** *This is the primary branch for anything that falls under the UnityEngine namespace.*
-- **UnityEngineAssets.Unity:** *Similar to UnityEngineAssets, but exclusive to the namespaces Unity.Mathematics, Unity.Burst, and others.*
+- **UnityEngineAssets.Unity:** *Similar to UnityEngineAssets, but exclusive to the namespaces Unity.Mathematics, Unity.Burst, etc.*
-- **UnityEngineAssets.Unsafe:** *The primary branch for anything marked with **unsafe** regardless of namespace.*
+- **UnityEngineAssets.Unsafe:** *The primary branch for anything marked with **/unsafe** regardless of namespace.*
 - **UnityEngineAssets.UnityEditor:** *Editor windows, inspector, or other tools for the Unity editor.*
+- **UnityEngineAssets.Scripts:** *MonoBehaviour scripts.
+Unlike other branches, this will house functionality.*

 *Note: Most branches will follow the naming convention of Unity's namespaces.
 Large changes or additions might be created under a seperate branch that wont be mentioned here.*